The white amur fish: an unseen guardian of Central Arizona’s water canals

-(Mesa, Arizona) — Each November, as the desert heat of Arizona finally begins to ease, a hidden spectacle unfolds along the intricate network of canals that nourish the Phoenix metropolitan area.
-The Salt River Project’s (SRP) annual canal dry-up is more than routine maintenance; it’s a unique moment that unveils the delicate balance between human innovation and natural processes, thanks in part to an unexpected ally: the white amur fish.
+(Mesa, Arizona) — Each November, as the desert heat of Arizona finally begins to ease, a hidden spectacle unfolds along the complex network of canals that nourish the Phoenix metropolitan area.
+The Salt River Project (SRP) annual canal dry-up is more than routine maintenance; it’s a unique moment that unveils the balance between human innovation and natural processes, thanks in part to an unconventional ally: the white amur fish.

 Related → Solar plant in Queen Creek, Arizona to generate power for 3,300 homes